Understanding Sexual Assault Laws in Texas

 A defendant convicted of sexual assault under Texas Penal Code 22.011 commits a second-degree felony.

-Punishment includes a fine of up to $10,000 and/or 2-20 years in prison.
+Texas sexual assault punishment includes a fine of up to $10,000 and/or 2-20 years in prison.
 If the victim was someone the perpetrator cannot, by law, marry, then the crime is a first-degree felony, which carries a fine of up to $10,000 and a prison sentence ranging from 5-99 years.

 The punishment for aggravated sexual assault is stiffer.
 Generally, aggravated assault is a first-degree felony and carries the punishments mentioned above.
 However, the minimum prison sentence is 25 years in the following situations: